thingSoC/embedis/README.md

 ## Using Embedis

-The Embedis command line interface (CLI) uses familiar SET/GET/DEL commands \n for storing, retriving, and deleting key-value pairs in the persistant memory stores. \n For example :
+The Embedis command line interface (CLI) uses familiar SET/GET/DEL commands for storing, retriving, and deleting key-value pairs in the persistant memory stores.
+For example :

     ```